Chyi Chin: Early life

-Chyi was born in Taichung, Taiwan.
+Chyi Chin was born in Taichung, Taiwan.
 When he was young, his father had a strict daily regimen of study that started at 5 am.
 His studies varied from English music and literature to classical Chinese literature and Tang dynasty poetry.
 Chyi, however, did not enjoy reading.
 When he became a teenager, his father's push for education caused a strain on their relationship.
-Chyi joined a local gang in defiance of his father, and landed in jail for three years as a result of his decision.
-During his incarceration, Chyi Chin learned to be introspective and kept a diary.
+Chyi joined a local gang in defiance of his father, and landed in jail for three years as a result.
+During his incarceration, Chyi learned to be introspective and kept a diary.
 While in prison, he earned an appreciation for music.
-The prison had a guitar in the courtyard for the "juvenile delinquents'" recreation, and Chyi taught himself how to play on it.
+The prison had a guitar in the courtyard for the "juvenile delinquents" recreation, and Chyi taught himself how to play on it.

-After his release, Chyi Chin and his older sister, Chyi Yu, often sang together at home, but his father again placed him in home detention for a year.
-Chyi Yu, by then already a famous singer, gave Chin his start in the field.
+After his release, Chyi and his older sister, Chyi Yu, often sang together at home, but his father again placed him in home detention for a year.
+Chyi Yu, by then already a famous singer, gave Chyi his start in the field.
 Whenever she performed "The Olive Tree" (橄欖樹), she would tell the audience that her brother could sing it even better than she could.
-Following a duet in Hong Kong with her brother, she gave him an expensive guitar, which he practiced on every day, and after their father died from cancer, Chyi Chin did not want to inherit any property, but kept all the books he had to read.
+Following a duet in Hong Kong with her brother, she gave him an expensive guitar, which he practiced with every day, and after their father died from cancer, Chyi did not want to inherit any property, but kept all the books he had to read.

 Career

-Chyi started his formal career in 1981 with his first album titled See Her Slip Away Again (又見溜溜的她).
-Which made him quite popular and later that year he released the smash hit "Wolf" in 1985 and opened up Rainbow Studios.
+Chyi started his formal career in 1981 with his first album titled See Her Slip Away Again (又見溜溜的她), which made him quite popular later that year.
+He released the smash hit "Wolf" in 1985 and opened up Rainbow Studios.
 In 1987, the album Winter Rain (冬雨) was released, and contained the hit Around Winter (大约在冬季), which would later be made into a film.

 Chyi groups his music career into two periods: the "wolf period" (pre-1992) and the "deer period" (after he converted to Buddhism in 1992).
 He attributes the titles of the two periods to "Wolf", the hit single he released in 1985, and a poem that a fortune-teller told him.
 "The deer bleated/gently towards the hunter's rifle muzzle it walked/gently it toppled/still, with gentle eyes at the hunter it gazed." ("鹿哨呦呦/ 溫柔地走近獵人的槍口/ 溫柔地倒下/ 依然用溫柔的眼神看著獵人").